mobizt/FirebaseClient/README.md

 #### Types of service accounts

-In Google Cloud, there are several different types of service accounts:
+In Google Cloud services, there are several different types of service accounts:

 - User-managed service accounts: Service accounts that you create and manage.
 These service accounts are often used as identities for workloads.